Interstitial Lung Disease

-Interstitial lung disease (ILD) is a group of conditions involving scarring of the tissue around the air sacs in the lungs.
-Only a lung transplant can restore function, but these are rare.
-Treatments focus on slowing the progression of the disease and relieving symptoms.
+Inhalation of asbestos fibers is one cause of interstitial lung disease, a group of conditions involving scarring of the tissue around the air sacs in the lungs.
+Asbestosis is an interstitial lung disease caused by asbestos exposure.
+ILD can only be cured by a lung transplant, but for most patients, treatments focus on slowing the progression of the disease and relieving symptoms.

 What Is Interstitial Lung Disease?